bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

     ```

     The following task will save the variable **instance_conf** to a file.
-    Molecule uses the these values to manage and use the ec2 instances.
+    Molecule uses these values to manage and use the ec2 instances.

      ```yaml
      - name: Dump instance config